L-Coleman/RSPduo-timesync/README.md

 # RSPduo dual tuner mode experiments

-A collection of tools, programs, and scripts to experiment with the SDRplay RSPduo in dual tuner mode
+## PPS Time Synchronization

+A collection of tools, programs, and scripts to experiment with the SDRplay RSPduo in dual tuner mode that aim to create a time synchronization to pulse per second.
+This is designed for use with a raspberry pi, where PPS is fed to GPIO17 (pin 11 on 4B header).
+The time delta in microseconds will be printed in the filename between the rising PPS edge and the first callback function.
+When analyzing the IQ data later, you can adjust to (1-timedelta) to obtain the correct PPS start during the next second.
+This script uses the pigpio.h library to poll the GPIO chipset.

+Currently there are still latency issues.
+Using a server image of Ubuntu 22.04LTS, nice values of -20 on the sdrplay API, and the script switches to a FIFO scheduler for the data collection and GPIO polling, but there is still maybe 150us of drift.

 ## dual_tuner_recorder